danfuzz/samizdat/doc/library-guide/README.md

 specific meaning.
 The other two sections indicate functions and constants that are exported from the module but not tied directly to any particular class.

-In addition, functions that are used in the translation of syntactic constructs are marked with a note along the lines of, "**Syntax Note:** Used in the translation of `example` forms."
+In addition, methods and functions that are used in the translation of syntactic constructs are marked with a note along the lines of, "**Syntax Note:** Used in the translation of `example` forms."

 Each method and function listed here is introduced with a "prototype" that